 Bringing in a new tenant (for part of or all of the rented space) could reduce or eliminate the rent obligations while replacing revenue for the landlord.

 What are the basics of your lease?
+Is the language used affecting your lease?
 Review your lease to see if your rent is simply base rent or it includes pass-through expenses.
 How much are these expenses and are they set to increase?